 The outcome of your rhinoplasty is highly based on the surgeon’s experience and expertise.
-Facial plastic surgeon Dr. Tadros is one of the only dual board certified providers in Otolaryngology, Facial Plastic & Reconstructive Surgery.
+NYC Rhinoplasty surgeon Dr. Tadros is one of the only dual board certified providers in Otolaryngology, Facial Plastic & Reconstructive Surgery.
 She consistently produces outstanding results and predictable aesthetic outcomes.
 As a leading head and neck surgeon, Dr. Tadros published many papers in medical literature related to rhinoplasty procedure.

-Rhinoplasty, most commonly performed plastic surgery, also known as a “nose job” is performed in our accredited surgical facility.
-Only a few surgeons, including Dr. Tadros, are familiar with the newest rhinoplasty techniques and are considered to truly master the wide scope of technical nuances.
+Rhinoplasty, the most commonly performed plastic surgery, also known as a “nose job” is performed in our accredited surgical facility.
+Only a few surgeons, including rhinoplasty surgeon in NJ & NYC Dr. Tadros, are familiar with the newest surgery techniques and are considered to truly master the wide scope of technical nuances.
 Her dedication to innovations and aesthetics make her the best rhinoplasty specialist.

 As an international rhinoplasty expert, Dr. Tadros is known for meticulous planning, excellent surgical skills, and consistently outperforming her opponents.
 She has earned some of the nation’s most prestigious awards.
 As one of the top providers of rhinoplasty surgery, Dr. Tadros has been voted by her peers as a Castle Connolly Top Doctor as well as New Jersey Super Doctors and has been voted to the prestigious list of New Jersey Magazine Best Doctors.